Orman-Ablo/BEP-Thesis-Code/README.md

 # BEP-Thesis-Code
 A collection of Code used to Produce the OTF fitting Routine used in the BEP thesis

-In order to ise The second fit, Follow the pipeline set for the 'vectorfit' Project: https://gitlab.tudelft.nl/imphys/ci/vectorfit
+In order to use The second fit, Follow the pipeline set for the 'vectorfit' Project: https://gitlab.tudelft.nl/imphys/ci/vectorfit

+Alternatively, the code for the 'Vectorfit' Project can be found in the 'vectorfit-master'.zip folder.

 Once you have collected the initial fit of your localizations, follow the Pipeline for the OTF fit: